skratchdot/mesh/README.md

   function, but with more capabilities.

 - [distinctTypes()](http://skratchdot.com/projects/mongodb-distinct-types/) - Similar to the
-  db.myCollection.distinct() function, distinctTypes() will return “types” rather than “values”.
+  db.myCollection.distinct() function, distinctTypes() will return "types" rather than "values".

 - [flatten()](http://skratchdot.com/projects/mongodb-flatten/) - The flatten() function is a
   mapReduce that flattens documents into key/value pairs.